-We have set up this page to give you more specifics about the show and how it all works.
+We have set up this website to give you more specifics about the show and how it all works.
 In March 2017 we found our feet with the inaugural Machine Show.
-It was a steep learning curve for sure.
-We made a few mistakes, but all in all, the response was overwhelmingly positive, and that’s why we are back again.

-Last year we basically promoted everything via instagram and word of mouth.
-We did some advertising by handing out posters and flyers and such but this year we are really targeting the classic, vintage and veteran clubs.
-If you are a member of a club please get in contact with us via firstname.lastname@example.org so we can make it easier for you to have your club here in Braidwood for the show weekend.
+We basically promote everything via instagram, word of mouth and also through select advertising in publications like Just Bikes.
+We also do some advertising by handing out posters and flyers and such but this year we are really targeting the classic, vintage and veteran clubs with letters to the clubs directly.
+If you are a member of a club please get in contact with us via email@example.com so we can make it easier for you to have your club here in Braidwood for the show weekend.

 Gates will open at 12 midday on Friday so if you arrive early, head into town (Braidwood) only a km or so away, and grab a coffee and check out the shops.
 By 12 the gate will be open and the camp grounds set up.
 Sunday is roll out day and everyone must be cleared from the grounds prior to 5pm.

-Ticket prices are slightly different to last year because we are offering a early-bird pre-sales through the website.
+Ticket prices are below.
+We are offering a early-bird pre-sales through the website.